patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 The `useDataViewPagination` hook manages the pagination state of the data view.

 **Initial values:**
-- `perPage` initial value
+- `perPage` initial value.
-- Optional `page` initial value
+- Optional `page` initial value.
-- Optional `searchParams` object
+- Optional `searchParams` object.
-- Optional `setSearchParams` function
+- Optional `setSearchParams` function.

-While the hook works seamlessly with the React Router library, you do not need to use it to take advantage of URL persistence.
+While the hook works seamlessly with the [React Router](https://reactrouter.com/) library, you do not need to use it to take advantage of URL persistence.
 The `searchParams` and `setSearchParams` props can be managed using native browser APIs (`URLSearchParams` and `window.history.pushState`) or any other routing library of your choice.
 If you don't pass these two props, the pagination state will be stored internally without the URL usage.

 You can also pass custom `pageParam` or `perPageParam` names, renaming the pagination parameters in the URL.

 The retrieved values are named to match the PatternFly pagination component props.

 **Return values:**
-- Current `page` number
+- Current `page` number.
-- `onSetPage` to modify current page
+- `onSetPage` to modify current page.
-- Items `perPage` value
+- Items `perPage` value.
-- `onPerPageSelect` to modify per page value
+- `onPerPageSelect` to modify per page value.

 ### Pagination example
 This example uses the URL to persist the pagination state.